 Salt Lake City, UT 84131-0371

-If you feel the situation is urgent, request an expedited (urgent) appeal by phone, fax or in writing to:
+If you feel the situation is urgent, request an expedited (urgent) appeal by mail, fax or phone:

 3100 AMS Blvd.

 Green Bay, WI 54313

 All UM appeals are done by clinical peer reviewers other than the clinical peer reviewer who rendered the initial UM determination.

 Expedited appeal requests involving continued inpatient care in a network facility for a substance use disorder are determined within 24 hours.
 Expedited appeal requests for urgent care, emergency care, an admission, availability of care, continued stay, or health care services for which the member received emergency services, but has not been discharged from a facility, are determined within 72 hours.
 Standard UM appeals are determined within 10 calendar days of appeal receipt.